 Section 7: Filing Provider or Practice Changes

 Occasionally, you may need to submit changes to us concerning relocation, adding or changing an Employer Identification Number (EIN) or Tax Identification Number (TIN), adding or terminating an associate or closing a plan panel.
-For guidance on how to notify us, please contact your Provider Network Representative.
-Contact information can be found in section 2: Contact Information of this manual.
+To make changes, forms can be found on our website at regencdental.com.
+For assistance, please contact us at DentalProviderRelationsPNW@usablelife.com.

 Changes Requiring Notification